desireevl/desireevl.github.io/_posts/2019-01-06-quantum-intro.markdown

 <a><img src="/images/intro_unitary/Z1.png" title="Z1 Matrix" width="326.7" height="57.3" /></a>
 </p>

+The effects of the Z gate can be seen when applied to the &#124;+&#9002; state in the following visualisation, where a rotation of  &#960; about the z axis occurs.
+After the transformation, the final state is &#124;-&#9002;, and when measured, still has an equal probability of being 0 or 1.

 <p align="center">
 <a><img src="/images/intro_unitary/Z_one.gif" title="Z Bloch Sphere" width="400" height="400" /></a>
 </p>

+The first below executes the Z gate on &#124;0&#9002; and the second circuit on the superposition state &#124;+&#9002;:
 <p align="center">
 <a href="https://quantumexperience.ng.bluemix.net/share/code/5c328b1e997f7c00550401bd"><img src="/images/intro_unitary/Z_circ.png" title="Z gate circuit" width="500" height="150" /></a>
 </p>